ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 ## Keep pressing on

-Don't take away a fun of learning new things from yourself, but try to always be sceptical about everything you've been promised.
+Don't take away a fun of learning new things from yourself, but try to always be skeptical about everything you've been promised.
 Learn the concepts, but don't become a fanatic, since you'll lose a contact with reality and won't be able to both learn and understand the things outside of something you made your comfort zone.